Comparison of Hennessy Capital Acquisition Corp. IV (HCACU) and South Mountain Merger Corp. (NASDAQ:SMMCU) | New Business Observer

 |1.4%

 For the past year Hennessy Capital Acquisition Corp.
-IV has stronger performance than South Mountain Merger Corp.
+IV’s stock price has bigger growth than South Mountain Merger Corp.

 Summary